Jsaroca227/L.mulieris_L.jensenii_Project/README.md

 ```
 bash install_dependencies.sh
 ```
-- Please follow the prompts in the terminal
+- Please follow the prompts in the terminal!

 3. Download Sylph, if not installed already using conda